madlag/coronavirus_study/docs/countries/Cases_On_An_International_Conveyance_Japan.md

-## Cases On An International Conveyance Japan Spread comparison
+## Cases On An International Conveyance Japan Covid-19 status comparison

 Cases On An International Conveyance Japan covid-19 deaths are currently doubling each 41.80 days (observed average doubling time is 2.2 days across countries).